slowjack2k/yaoc/README.md

 ```

-### The resulting class has no hash enabled constructor?
+### The resulting classes have no hash enabled constructor?

 ```ruby